Lea esta hoja informativa en español.

 - Not taking part in your usual social activities, hobbies, or recreation

 - Crying or feeling like crying more often than normal, and often without knowing why

 - Using alcohol or other recreational drugs more than usual

 Sometimes substance use hides depression.
 This happens when people "self-medicate" by using drugs or alcohol to try not to feel the pain of what troubles them.
 If you feel that depression or anxiety adds to your substance use, ask your health care provider or HIV service agency for a referral to a mental health provider.

 Click above to view or download this fact sheet as a PDF slide presentation

 Studies have shown that, in the general population, women are two times more likely to be depressed than men.
-While it is not clear why women suffer from depression much more than men, there are several possible reasons.
-One reason used to explain the high rate of depression among women is the burden many women bear as the primary caregiver for family members.
+While it is not clear why women suffer from depression much more often than men, there are several possible reasons.
+One reason is the burden many women bear as the primary caregiver for family members.
 Often, women will care for others and not care properly for themselves.
 Other reasons include having a lower household income, less education, and less social support.
 These are all major life stressors that can affect your overall well-being and lead to depression.

 There is also a strong link between abuse of women – be it physical, sexual, or emotional – and depression, post-traumatic stress, and suicide attempts.
 Intimate partner violence increases the risk of depression and other mental health issues in both the women experiencing such violence and their children.